-Udaka Michishige (Founder/President)
+Udaka Michishige (President)

 Master-Actor Udaka Michishige is both a professional Noh actor and a Noh mask carver.
 He studied as a live-in apprentice of Kongō Iwao II, the 25th Grand Master of the Kongō School.
 Since completing his studies in 1970 he has continued honing his skills, performing virtuoso pieces including Dōjō-ji koshiki, Tokusa, and Sotoba Komachi.
 He was designated a representative of a National Intangible Cultural Asset by the Japanese government in 1991.
 Michishige founded his mask carving group, the Men-no-kai, in 1978, and the International Noh Institute in 1984.
 He currently teaches and performs extensively in Japan, and has performed Noh and exhibited Noh masks internationally.
 Read Udaka Michishige’s full profile here.

-Rebecca Teele Ogamo (Senior Director)
+Rebecca Teele Ogamo (Director – on leave)

 Rebecca Teele Ogamo started training in Noh and mask carving with Udaka Michishige in 1972.
 She received her Kongō-ryū shihan (certified instructor) license in 1980 and became the first non-Japanese member of the Noh Performers’ Association in 1996.
 She has taken the shite role in eight Noh beginning with Hagoromo in 1976 and most recently Yuki in 2010.
 She has presented workshops, demonstrations, and lectures in the USA, Brazil, and New Zealand, assisting with the production there of The Dazzling Night, by Rachel McAlpine and directed by INI member John Davies.
 She is particularly committed to creating Noh masks for women performers.
 In 2003 she was awarded the Kyoto Prefecture Akebono Prize for contributions by women to the prefecture.